-From talking to many other mamas, it seems that most babies and toddlers go through their own picky eating phases.
+By talking to other mamas, it seems that most babies and toddlers have their picky eating phases.
+You know how it is with babies.
+They hate vegetables!
+It’s hard to get them to eat vegetables that are good for them.

-Sneaking veggies into your child’s food is a great way to get a little extra nutrition into them without them realizing it.
-Check out some other recent recipes we’ve posted!
-Carrot and Zucchini Pancakes; Broccoli and Cheese Patties; Healthy Smoothies for Mama and Baby
+Sneaking veggies into your child’s food is a great way to get extra nutrition without them realizing it.

-- 1/2 cup unsweetened applesauce (this is about one of those single serving cups)
+- 1/2 cup unsweetened applesauce (this is about a single serving cups)

 - 1 large egg